 Berger said, “This is the most extraordinary period of exploration and discovery, and it’s going to continue.”

 “The next generation don’t [sic] have a fear of exploration,” he said.
 “Technology is opening spaces and places none of us could’ve ever thought [possible].”

 At the same time, expedition Co-director Dr. Keneiloe Molopyane uncovered the remains of a small hearth containing burnt antelope bones flanked by the remains of a much larger hearth in a nearby cave.

 The team now plans to work on radiocarbon-dating their finds to firm up the link between the hearths and the Homo naledi fossils.

 The need for fire by homo sapiens and other species

 Throughout the vast study of evolutionary history, control of fire is perceived as one of the most fundamental milestones and a critical technology in the story of human evolution.

 Fire provided light to illuminate dark places, enabled activity at night, and inadvertently kept wild animals away.
-It also made possible the switch from eating raw food to cooking food.
+It also made possible the switch from eating raw food to cooked food.

-Therefore, the use of fire allowed the brain to concentrate its energy and expand upon the number of skills that could be adapted or learned, hence becoming the most dominant species on the planet.
+Therefore, the use of fire allowed the human brain to concentrate its energy and expand upon the number of skills that could be adapted or learned; hence man became the most dominant species on the planet.